This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your caregiver will ask about your health history and the medicines you take.
+Your healthcare provider will ask about your health history and the medicines you take.
 He will press or tap on your lower abdomen.
 You may need any of the following tests:

 - A pelvic exam will be done to check for blockages.
 A pelvic exam will also show if your bladder, uterus, or other organs have moved out of place.

 - A post void residual test will show how much urine is left in your bladder after you urinate.
-You will be asked to urinate and then caregivers will use a small ultrasound machine to check the remaining urine in your bladder.
+You will be asked to urinate and then healthcare providers will use a small ultrasound machine to check the remaining urine in your bladder.